dunika/paginated-listings-scraper/README.md

 ### parentSelector

-The CSS selector of the elements you wish to interate over.
+The CSS selector of the elements you wish to iterate over.
 Each element found matching this selector will be mapped using dataSelector to extract the specified data.
 See [cheerio selectors](https://github.com/cheeriojs/cheerio#selectors), [cheerio find](https://github.com/cheeriojs/cheerio#findselector) and [cheerio map](https://github.com/cheeriojs/cheerio#filter-selector---filter-selection---filter-element---filter-functionindex-element-)

 ### dataSelector